 Executive function skills are like an air-traffic-control system for the brain.
 Planning, controlling impulses, and focusing attention are some of the important executive-function skills that help children learn, hold information in their minds, control their actions, and follow a task through to the end.
 They help with success in school and in life.
-You can share the information below with parents.

 0–24 months: As little ones follow objects with their eyes, and get fussy or cry when activities don’t change quickly enough, they’re showing signs that they are thinking and learning.
 Babies may begin to create pictures in their minds and make decisions about those pictures (for example, starting to remember that unseen objects are still there, such as a toy hidden under a blanket).
 Recognizing familiar faces and sounds is a sign of their working memory in action, as their brains become able to hold on to information for longer periods of time.

 - Play peek-a-boo to help develop skills for remembering.

 - Practice problem solving by playing with toys like shape sorters, blocks, and simple (2–3 piece) puzzles.

 2 years: Children are beginning to hold information in their minds and may be able to follow two-step instructions (“Pick up the toy and put it in the box”).
 They’re also getting better at self-control (not touching a fragile object when told not to).
 They may also understand other peoples’ plans or goals (bringing over a diaper when they see a parent changing their sibling).